sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 Machine learning technques are being used to make investment decisions.
 Machine learning techniques have carved out a niche for themselves in various domains and especially those domains where there is a plethora of data.
 Stock Prices are a very appealing domain since they provide several stocks and large amounts of data.
 Over the last few years we have also started hearing more about several hedge funds and investment banks beginning to use these techniques.
 I intend to investigate some of these techniques to predict stock prices.

 To be precise, i would like to be able to predict Broadcom(AVGO) stock price.
 This company has been in the news lately for its takeover attempt of Qualcomm.
 Broadcom is also a very large Apple Supplier.
 Also owning Broadcom stock myself, i want to gauge if i can come up with a model to better gauge future price movement based on available data.
 As part of this project, i also intend to investigate if Apple stock price movement has an effect on Broadcom stock price.
 The VanEck Vectors Semiconductor ETF(SMH) is essentially a basket of several semiconductor companies and I also intend to investigate if the sector has an effect  on Broadcom stock price.
-It is conceivable that an increase in volume of either AAPL stock or the SMH ETF has a positive correlation with Broadcom stock.
+It is conceivable that an increase in volume of either AAPL stock or the SMH ETF has a positive correlation with Broadcom stock price.

 In the Datasets and inputs section below, i show the source of the data and provide links.